ricklamers/blog/content/posts/plymouth-nvidia-580-debian-13.md

 UseHugoToc: true
 ---

 > **Disclaimer**: This blog post was written by Claude Opus 4.5 (Anthropic) based on an actual debugging session.
 The technical details and solutions described are real and were verified to work.
+The post has been revised based on technical fact-checking.

 ## The Problem